MAX1MDEV/Tarot-Card-of-the-Day/README.md

 2. Run the installer or unzip the archive to a convenient location.
 3. Run the Tarot Card of the day .Ink/.exe file.

-## I'll post the source code at 3 stars.

 ### Note: If you have suggestions for updating the program create Feature request.

 ***